 Repossession means that you failed to pay off your loan obligation.
 Whether you missed too many car payments or stopped making a mortgage payment, the lender has the legal right to repossess your asset and put it back on the market.
 You owe the amount listed on your loan agreement, and will need to find a way to settle that debt as quickly as possible.
 For most people, repossession can be a devastating experience and, unfortunately, has a long-lasting impact on your credit score.

 Some of the key effects of repossession include:

 - Makes you appear to be a “high risk” borrower in most lender’s eyes

 - Reduces your chances of obtaining an attractive loan in the near future

-A car or home repossession typically stays on your credit record for up to seven to ten years and will lower your chances of obtaining attractive interest rates for a loan in the future.
+A car or home repossession typically stays on your credit record for up to seven years and will lower your chances of obtaining attractive interest rates for a loan in the future.
 If you can’t wait seven years to purchase a new car or get a home loan, there are some ways to fix your credit and earn some credit score points back.

 Remember that it’s usually a much better idea to sell your vehicle or home yourself before it can be repossessed by the bank or financial institution.
 Taking action as soon as you realize you can’t make your monthly payments can prevent the negative effects of repossession from taking their toll on your financial well-being in the near future.

 If you have an outstanding balance after the repossession and do not end up paying the lender back the full amount owed, the lender has the right to take you to court.
 If the lender wins the judgment, the judgment will also be reported to the credit bureaus and will reduce your credit score even further.